ing-bank/bdd-mobile-security-automation-framework/Android/Emulator/V2 - Data Storage and Privacy/Testing for Sensitive Data in the Shared Preferences/README.md

 	Then I should not see "THISISASENSITIVEINFORMATION" in the shared preferences

-checks for sensitive data in the file sstored in shared preferences
+checks for sensitive data in the file stored in shared preferences

 ###Command